On the estimation of extreme directional multivariate quantiles: Inference for DMQ at high-levels

 where $\mathbf{x},\mathbf{y}\in \mathbb{R}^{d}$ and $\mathfrak{C}_{\mathbf{x}}^{\mathbf{u}}$ is as in Definition \ref{def:orthantQR}.
 Equivalently,

 where the inequality on the right side is component-wise.
-Our proposal is described in the following pseudo-algorithm.
-It is based on a multivariate adaptation of the univariate method introduced in \cite{danielsson}. \begin{enumerate}[Step 1.] \item Pre-rotate the sample to generate $\{R_{\mathbf{u}}\mathbf{x}_{1},\ldots,R_{\mathbf{u}}\mathbf{x}_{n}\}$.
+Our proposal is described in the following pseudo-algorithm, which is based on the univariate method introduced in \cite{danielsson}. \begin{enumerate}[Step 1.] \item Rotate the sample to generate $\{R_{\mathbf{u}}\mathbf{x}_{1},\ldots,R_{\mathbf{u}}\mathbf{x}_{n}\}$.

 \item Set $m_{1} = \lfloor n^{1-\epsilon}\rfloor$ for some $\epsilon \in (0, 1/2)$, where $\lfloor\cdot\rfloor$ denotes the integer part function.
 Draw a large number $B_{1}$ of bootstrap samples of size $m_{1}$ and drop the observations with non-positive components (this is equivalent to keep observations greater than $\mathbf{0}$ according to \eqref{eq:porder}).
 After this, use the marginal order to sort each of the remaining observations of the bootstrap samples.